onmotion/react-tabtab-next/README.md

 ## Customize style

-`react-tabtab` is based on `styled-components`.
+`react-tabtab-next` is based on `styled-components`.
 Therefore, it's super easy to customize the tab style.

 Just extend the default component style and pass it to `customStyle` props.